spencerdavidii/SQL-Injection-Lab/README.md

 ![SQL Injection attack escalation ](https://github.com/user-attachments/assets/11f2363c-7220-4a95-a69a-043a13eb579a) **08:37:10 Timestamp**

 Once the hacker received the password, they are digging deeper to learn more about the system at 08:38:16 timestamp.
-They completed this step by insertng "id=%27+OR+1%3D1+UNION+SELECT+null%2C+version%28%29+--+" into the web logs.
+They completed this step by insertng "id=%27+OR+1%3D1+UNION+SELECT+null%2C+version%28%29+--+" into the web logs, the malicious input value helped them confirm the website is vulnerable which could lead to executing bigger attacks.
 ![SQL 0836 timestamp](https://github.com/user-attachments/assets/14c4e294-48b0-45da-b2ad-7f302a953031)
 **08:38:16 Timestamp**
-The malicious input value helped them confirm the website is vulnerable which could lead to executing bigger attacks.

-they test if the website is vulnerable by entering a single quote (') to see if it causes an error.
-If the website reacts strangely, it means the database doesn’t properly handle user input.
-Next, they use OR 1=1 to trick the login system into allowing access without a real password.
-Once inside, they use UNION SELECT to pull sensitive information, like database details and user accounts.
-Finally, they try getting admin privileges by checking who runs the database.
-This method is classic SQL Injection because it follows a structured approach, starting with testing, bypassing security, stealing data, and escalating privileges—all done by exploiting a website’s weak handling of database inputs.

 **Summmarization of SQL Injection Attacks**
 In this LetsDefend lab, I learned how attackers can trick a website into giving them access to hidden information by entering special commands in places like login forms.
 This helped me understand how important it is to properly secure websites so that they don’t accidentally expose sensitive data.
 I also gained hands-on experience in identifying weak points in a system and how hackers might try to take advantage of them.
 Most importantly, I would suggest using safer security tools to protect database or web application logs.

 **Safety Measures to Prevent SQL Injections Attacks**